 Skip to main content

-2021 was a strange year with inflation reaching as highest amount since 1982 – a full 6.8%.
-This meant a large increase in the cost of living.
 It’s always a good idea to look at your monthly expenditure and see where you might be able to cut back.
-Price increases are everywhere – let’s look at some of the most common ones.
+Let’s look at the price increases that matter most in 2026.

 Even though the cost of going to a doctor remains high, neglecting your health could be a higher cost to you in the future.
 Try to get to the doctor if you can when you’re feeling ill so as to catch any long-term issues that might impact you.